 There is no local effect test; a local presence is not required to trigger the notification requirement.

-The filing will not be required if a target, which includes its subsidiaries, does not have any sales in or into Japan.
+The filing will not be required if a target, which includes its subsidiaries, does not have sales in or into Japan exceeding the threshold.